-Treasury Management Strategy (TMS) and the HRA Borrowing "Cap" removal
+5.16 Treasury Management Strategy (TMS) and the HRA Borrowing "Cap" removal

-The HRA is an integral part of the TMS for the whole Council, and key decisions were taken at the point of the introduction of Self Financing in 2012 as to the approach to be taken to HRA debt.
-When self-financing was introduced all stock retaining authorities were either given an additional allocation of debt, or had some of their debt paid off, depending on an assessment of the value of their 30-year Business Plans and the amount of debt they could be expected to manage.
-For North Tyneside this meant raising £128m of additional loans through borrowing via the Public Works Loan Board to pay our allocated share of debt to the Treasury.
-Each Authority at that point was allocated a "cap" which represented the maximum amount of debt that could be held attributable to the HRA.
-This Authority at that time was one of only a handful nationally where the actual debt held was above the "cap".
-Our debt was £290.825m against a calculated cap of £270.585m but the Government "flexed" our cap to match our actual debt position to enable self-financing to happen.
+5.16.1 The HRA is an integral part of the TMS for the Council, and decisions were taken at the point of the introduction of Self Financing in 2012 as to the approach to be taken to HRA debt.
+When self-financing was introduced, all stock retaining authorities were either given an additional allocation of debt or had some of their debt paid off, depending on an assessment of the value of their 30-year Business Plans and the amount of debt they could be expected to manage.

+For North Tyneside this meant raising £128m of additional loans through borrowing via the Public Works Loan Board to pay the Authority's allocated share of debt to the HM Treasury.
+Each Authority at that point was allocated a cap which represented the maximum amount of debt that could be held by the HRA.

+At that time, the Authority was one of only a handful nationally where the actual debt held was above the cap.
+The Authority's debt was £290.825m against a calculated cap of £270.585m but the Government "flexed" this cap to match the Authority's actual debt position to enable self-financing to happen.

-At that point every one of the 160 stock-retaining authorities was at a different point relative to their cap.
+5.16.2 At that point, every one of the 160 stock-retaining authorities was at a different point relative to their cap.
 Most were under, but a significant proportion of those were very close to or at their cap, which meant any unsupported borrowing strategy was restricted.
-Each authority had to decide what debt and risk approach they wanted to take to fund both investment in existing stock and potentially any new build opportunities.
-Cabinet agreed at this point to steer a middle course around risk, setting aside money where possible to repay debt each year, to bring our overall debt holdings down below the cap.
-It was and is not the intention however to repay all debt held over the initial 30 years.
-This debt repayment approach has created some revenue surpluses which have been utilised to fund a programme of HRA new build with HRA new build spend totalling £19.779m to the end of 2017/18.
-In addition by the end of March 2018 the Authority's actual HRA debt stood at £261.900m compared to the £290.825m "cap".
-The Authority has already created some headroom through the agreed Treasury Management strategy.
+Each authority had to decide what debt and risk approach they wanted to take to fund both investment in existing stock and potentially any new-build opportunities.

+Cabinet agreed at this point to steer a middle course around risk, setting aside money where possible to repay debt each year to bring our overall debt holdings down below the cap.
+It was and is not the intention to repay all debt held over the initial 30 years.
+This debt repayment approach has created some revenue surpluses which have been utilised to fund a programme of HRA new build with HRA new-build spend totalling £19.779m to the end of 2017/18.
+In addition, by the end of March 2018 the Authority's actual HRA debt stood at £261.900m compared to the £290.825m cap.
+The Authority has already created some headroom through the agreed Treasury Management Strategy.